skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 We believe in a world of sharing and cooperation rather than competition.
 That's why we created <a href="https://bloom.sh" target="_blank" rel="noopener">Bloom</a>.

-Bloom is an organization that by using open source / access / data ..., redistributes freely its production on a large scale, relying on new technologies to do it cheaply at scale, rather than using them as an imperialist tool.
+Bloom is an organization that by using open source / access / data..., redistributes freely its production on a large scale, relying on new technologies to do it cheaply at scale, rather than using them as an imperialist tool.
 Ethics rather than profit.
 We want to break the frontier between business and consumers.

 Our mission?
 Empowering the world with open technologies, by the people, for the people.